Meet our BBS Peer Mentors

 Hi everyone!
 My name is Caylee Falvo and I'm a member of Raina Plowright's lab.
 We study bat ecology and viral spillover, and my research is focused on understanding the metabolic and immune drivers of viral shedding in wild bats.
 I'm originally from California and I received my B.S. at UC Berkeley, then I worked as a wildlife technician for a few years before getting a M.S. at Colorado State University.
 In my free time I'm usually outside hiking with my dog, biking, or gardening.

 Hi everyone!
-I’m a fourth year PhD student in Dr. Pamela Chang’s lab.
-Our lab uses biological and chemical approaches to study the gut microbiome.
-Currently, my project is focused on bile acids interacting with enteric pathogens.
+I’m a fourth-year PhD student.
 I grew up in Louisiana and received my BS in biology and neuroscience from Centenary College of Louisiana.
 During undergrad, I researched Human Cytomegalovirus, which sparked my interest in infectious diseases.
 Outside of lab, I enjoy spending time with my cat Toulouse, watching TV, and spending time outside.

 Hello, everyone!
 I am a fourth-year PhD student in the BBS program.
 I work in the lab of Hening Lin in the Department of Chemistry and Chemical Biology, where I study how certain post-translational protein modifications contribute to the pathogenesis of autoimmune and chronic inflammatory diseases.
 I was a first-generation college student, and I grew up in a small rural community just outside Scranton, PA.
 I have a BS in chemistry from King’s College (Wilkes-Barre, PA), and I have a DVM from Virginia Tech (Blacksburg, VA).
 Throughout my undergraduate and veterinary school years (and throughout the time between), I participated in research spanning the chemical and biological sciences.
 After veterinary school, my wife, two daughters, and I lived just outside Syracuse, NY for 6 years, where I worked as a small-animal veterinarian prior to starting grad school at Cornell.
 Beyond my professional life, I love spending time with my wife, two daughters, and son, especially doing anything outdoors or exploring our surroundings.
 Once upon a time (i.e., prior to being a father of young children), I had many other interests that I someday hope to recapture (hiking/backpacking; camping; canoeing/kayaking; fly fishing; nature photography; fossil and rock collecting; learning to play guitar; learning music theory; history of science; history of medicine; traveling).